Dog Breed Archive Schnauzers Dog Breeds

 What Is The History Of The Standard Schnauzer Dog Breed?

 The Standard Schnauzer is a dog breed that originated in Germany in the 15th century.
-The Standard Schnauzer was originally bred as a working dog and was commonly used for tasks such as guarding property and herding livestock.
-In the 19th century, the Standard Schnauzer was also used as a police dog in many European countries.
+The Standard Schnauzer was originally bred as a working dog breed and was commonly used for tasks such as guarding property and herding livestock.
+In the 19th century, the Standard Schnauzer was beginning to be used as a police dog in many European countries.
 Today, the Standard Schnauzer is a popular companion dog recognized by many kennel clubs worldwide.

 What Does A Standard Schnauzer Dog Look Like?